mixmastamyk/out/readme.rst

 Simplified logging with a touch of fun—\
 out gets "outta" the way.

-Why's are covered in the
+Why's are covered in the background_ section at the bottom.
-background_
-section below.

 .. ~ TODO:
+.. ~ HOWTO with Pygments
+.. ~ pygments to 256 colors?
+.. ~ document theme keyword plain, dict etc, uses std formatter

 .. ~ 'format': ' %(levelname)-7.7s %(name)s/%(funcName)s:%(lineno)s'
           .. ~ ' %(message)s'